leocengia/SCI-repo/README.md

 > expect to hear loud noises from
 > emergency alarms.

+**Agent-normalized template text**

+A scheduled fire alarm system inspection will take place at this property on [insert date] [insert time frame].
+[During this time, inspectors will patrol the property and enter guestrooms.]
+Guests can expect to hear loud noises from emergency alarms.

 **Important information**

 Use this template for fire alarm alerts (typically